averrasion/averrasion/README.md

 ## Hi!
-My name is Vera, welcome to my open source projects :tea:
+My name is Vera, welcome to my open source projects :books:

 I specialize in data science with R and Quarto.